 FILM CATEGORIES: Narrative Feature, Narrative Short, Documentary Feature, Documentary Short, Animated Short and Experimental Short.

-SCREENING COMMITTEES AND JUDGES: The Festival screening committees include filmmaker alums, and the roster of judges have been both festival programmers and filmmaker alum award-winners from previous Festivals, including Olivier "Bill" Bilodeau, Wendell Riley, Andy Cope, Louise Lamarre, Melanie Carrier, Olivier Higgins, Helgi Piccinin, Shaan Couture, John Blouin, Edward Tyndall, Bonnie Friedman, and Bruce Allen.
+SCREENING COMMITTEES AND JUDGES: The Festival screening committees include filmmaker alums, and the roster of judges regularly consists of both festival programmers and filmmaker alum award-winners from previous Festivals, including Olivier "Bill" Bilodeau, Wendell Riley, Bruce Allen, Andy Cope, Louise Lamarre, Melanie Carrier, Olivier Higgins, Helgi Piccinin, Shaan Couture, John Blouin, Edward Tyndall, and Bonnie Friedman.

 AWARDS: The "goujon caille" (the spotted catfish -- Cajun culture's most prized catfish) award, by renowned artists Pat and Andre Juneau, is given in the following categories: